Peter Buck: Music

 Buck's style of guitar playing is simple and yet distinctive.
-He makes wide use of open strings while chording to create chiming and memorable pop melodies.
+His arpeggiated picking makes wide use of open strings while chording to create chiming and memorable pop melodies.
 His sound, especially on mid-period R.E.M. albums that saw the band break through to international popularity, has been associated with Rickenbacker guitars, particularly a Jetglo (black) model 360.
 He has also used a wide variety of other instruments as the group continued to experiment and develop.
 On some more recent R.E.M. releases prior to Accelerate (2008), his guitar parts have been less prominent.

 "When Peter plays guitar, there's a strong sense of fuck off that comes from his side of the stage.
 And you feel that he wants to be in a band because he likes what they do... but that's all," explained U2's lead singer Bono in 2003.
 "And it's almost like performing and having to deal with all of that is a bit of a compromise for him, so just fuck off.
 And I like that energy a little bit, and that gives them their aggression."

 Buck has produced many bands, including Uncle Tupelo, Dreams So Real, Drivin N Cryin, The Fleshtones, Charlie Pickett, and The Feelies.
 Buck also has made contributions on many other musicians' albums, including The Replacements, Billy Bragg, The Decemberists, Robyn Hitchcock, and several Eels albums.

-Peter, Mike Mills, Bill Berry and Warren Zevon recorded an album under the band name Hindu Love Gods, while the R.E.M. bandmates and Zevon were recording tracks for Zevon's 1987 album Sentimental Hygiene.
+Buck, Mike Mills, Bill Berry and Warren Zevon recorded an album under the band name Hindu Love Gods, while the R.E.M. bandmates and Zevon were recording tracks for Zevon's 1987 album Sentimental Hygiene.
 Hindu Love Gods is one of many names the members of R.E.M. have used performing around the Athens area.
 Buck also continued to play live locally with the Normaltown Flyers, performing country and rock standards in local bars.

 The three instrumentalists from R.E.M. all performed on Nikki Sudden's 1991 album The Jewel Thief, including the single "I Belong to You".